 - Customer service guidelines

-- Marketing materials
+- Marketing materials or handbooks

 - Content guidelines

-- Public relations materials/company boilerplate
+- Public relations materials/company boilerplate/media kit

 Pay attention to the brand language and note:

-What makes your brand different from others in your market – and how is this difference communicated to your target market?
+What makes your brand different from others in your market, and how is this difference communicated to your target market?

-Brand Voice Exercise 2: The Restaurant Meeting
+1. The Restaurant Meeting

 Consider the following questions and feel free to be unique in your answers.
-The included examples are meant to be just that, examples.
+The included examples are meant to be just that: examples.
 They should prompt you, but not inform how you answer.
 Respond authentically for your unique brand.

 The Restaurant Meeting

-You arrive at the restaurant, and spot your client sitting at the far table:
+You arrive at the restaurant and spot your client sitting at the far table…

-How do you acknowledge them from across the room (e.g. With a respectful nod or a beaming smile)?
+How do you acknowledge them from across the room (e.g. With a respectful nod or a beaming smile?)

-How do you walk over (e.g. Do you saunter casually, or with measured and professional steps)?
+How do you walk over (e.g. Do you saunter casually, or with measured and professional steps?)

-What do they feel when they see you approach (e.g. Does the client feel a sense of awe at your impressive presence, or are they instantly put at ease)?
+What do they feel when they see you approach (e.g. Does the client feel a sense of awe at your impressive presence, or are they instantly put at ease?)

 Are they glad to see you?
-Are they exuberantly excited?
-Or feeling relieved?
+Are they exuberantly excited, or feeling relieved?
 Are they intimidated by the meeting?

-How would the client describe what you’re wearing (e.g. are you dressed immaculately, or in a company golf shirt)?
+How would the client describe what you’re wearing (e.g. Are you dressed immaculately, or in a company golf shirt?)
 Describe what you’re wearing from shoes all the way up to your accessories.

 Why do you say it (e.g. Are you following formalities, or are you trying to create an engaging interaction right off the hop?
-Are you funny, or serious?)?
+Are you funny or serious?)

-Brand Voice Exercise 3: The Celebrity Test
+2. The Celebrity Test

 Here, we’ll explore your brand’s celebrity persona, and examine what qualities make your chosen star a great fit.